 Senior Horse Teeth

 As the horse ages, the angle of the teeth increases.
 The milk teeth are short and straight as are the newly erupted permanent teeth but as the horse ages, the teeth become more angled and the UCI becomes more tall than wide.
 This is where the saying "long in the tooth" comes from, because as the angle increases, so does that length from the gum line to chewing surface.
 The teeth also change in shape from oval to more angular as the horse ages.
 The color of the teeth will probably be quite yellowed and stained.
-At some point after their late twenties, a horse may start losing teeth.
-Horse's teeth don't really grow for their whole lives but have a lifespan of their own.
-A domestic horse may actually outlive the lifespan of its teeth.
+At some point after their late 20s, a horse may start losing teeth.
+Horse's teeth don't grow for their whole lives but have a lifespan of their own.
+A domestic horse may outlive the lifespan of its teeth.
 As the horse loses more teeth, its health may suffer.
 It may be less able to chew tougher hays and grasses and require a diet tailored for older horses.

 Extra Horse Teeth